helios2003/dice/docs/src/content/docs/commands/GEOPOS.md

 Here are a few examples demonstrating the usage of the GEOPOS command:

-### Example 1: Fetching the latitude, longitude of an existing member of the set
+### Fetching the latitude, longitude of an existing member of the set

 ```bash
 127.0.0.1:7379> GEOADD Sicily 13.361389 38.115556 "Palermo" 15.087269 37.502669 "Catania"